History of Macintosh: a 39-Year Love Affair

 But Macintosh was something different.
-Steve Jobs didn’t call it “The Macintosh” but just Macintosh, like James Cameron’s movie referred to the big boat as Titanic as if it had a name.
+Steve Jobs did not call it “The Macintosh,” but just Macintosh, like James Cameron’s movie, referred to the big boat as Titanic as if it had a name.
 Mac was a truly personal computer, ideal for the home as well as professional and educational environments.
 It was remarkable in that it had:

 - Graphical User Interface (GUI) that even kids could figure out.
-I started my kids on Mac when they were 2.
+I started my kids on Mac when they were two years old.

 - Mouse/menu-based operating system that did not require memorizing commands and typing classical geek on the keyboard.

-- Bit-mapped screen allowing drawing any shape or picture on the screen and not just characters.
+- The bit-mapped screen allows drawing any shape or picture on the screen, not just characters.
 It had lots of different fonts!

 Macintosh came with one floppy drive and no hard drive.
 Later, a SCSI interface allowed connection to a hard drive.
 For just $1,000 I got a 10MB hard drive to which you could network two Macs.
 This was living large.

 At Sun, the early workstations used 70MB then 140MB SCSI hard drives.
-When they’d outlived their usefulness, they could be rewired with a SCSI ribbon cable and reformatted to Mac OS.
+When they’d outlived their usefulness, I would rewire them with a SCSI ribbon cable and reformatted to Mac OS.
 Talk about information explosion.

-In those early years I’d regularly attend the monthly A32 Computer Club meetings in Silicon Valley.
-These were attended by fellow geeks who were interested in the Apple 32-bit systems, aka the Motorola 68000-based Macintosh.
-There I got to meet the early Macintosh team and hear how they’d developed a particular system or what they were working on currently.
-Andy Hertzfelt, from the original team showed us “Servant,” an early quasi multi-tasking system for Mac.
+In those early years, I regularly attended the monthly Association of Apple 32 user group meetings in Silicon Valley.
+These were attended by fellow geeks interested in the Apple 32-bit systems, aka the Motorola 68000-based Macintosh.
+There, I met the early Macintosh team and heard how they’d developed a particular system or what they were working on currently.
+From the original development team, Andy Hertzfeld showed us “Servant” (later “Switcher”), an early quasi-multi-tasking system for Mac.
 I was in heaven.
-Guy Kawasaki would come out to speak.
+Apple evangelist Guy Kawasaki would come out to speak.
 He was a regular favorite, always fascinating and funny.